Blog

 Introduction:

 Buying a home is a significant investment, and ensuring its condition is paramount.
-While pre purchase building inspection Auckland is crucial, there are several things you can check yourself before calling in the pros.
-This DIY home inspection guide will help you identify potential issues and understand when it’s time to seek professional help.
+While a pre purchase building inspection in Auckland is crucial, there are several things you can check yourself first.
+This guide explains how to do your own home inspection and when to seek professional help.
 If you notice cracks, leaks, or damage during your DIY checks, it’s best to arrange a pre purchase inspection for a full assessment.

 1.Check the Exterior:

 Start with a walk around the property.
-Look for cracks in the foundation, damaged or missing roof tiles, and peeling paint.
+These checks give you an idea of what home inspections look for, including cracks in the foundation, damaged or missing roof tiles, and peeling paint.
 Check if the gutters and downspouts are securely attached and clear of debris.
 Don’t forget to inspect the condition of windows and doors for any signs of rot or damage.

 2.Inspect the Interior: